dbli2000/SARS-CoV2-Bloom-Filter/README.md

 # SARS-CoV2-Bloom-Filter
-Simulations and scripts for plotting an approach for population-scale SARS-CoV2 testing, accompanying preprint.
+Scripts for simulating and plotting an approach for population-scale SARS-CoV2 testing, accompanying preprint.
 Most model details are in Supplementary Note 3.

 Files: